Last Updated on March 30, 2025

 - Celebrate a Birthday – 50 Points

 That’s over $12 in savings without ever making a single purchase!
-Make sure to sign-up for Meriwool’s Cozy rewards program here.
+Make sure to sign up below!

 As with any company we review, we must look at areas for improvement.
 These are not necessarily significant issues but aspects worth looking into as an informed buyer.
 For Meriwool, we have identified three areas for improvement: product range, overall fit, and transparency.